Maakhir: History

 Maakhir refers to the area historically governed by the Warsangali Sultanate, which existed for centuries and played a significant role in the early 20th century.
 Maakhir is the only Somali territory to never be ruled by a foreign power.
 Until 1949, the northern region of Somalia (including Maakhir, which was fully autonomous) was known to the Western world as British Somaliland.

-Military operations

-In February 2008, Somaliland Armed Forces laid siege to Hadaftimo, causing a state of emergency before the troops withdrew into Erigavo.

-On 9 July, hostilities were reignited with a Somaliland Armed Forces operation at the port of Las Qoray, which was reportedly launched to rescue German citizens being held hostage by pirates in the area.

-Survival as a state
+Maakhir State of Somalia

+Maakhir State was a short-lived quasi-state in the Sanaag region of eastern Somalia formed in 2007.

+On 1 July 2007, a Warsangali sub-clan controlling the disputed area in eastern Sanaag proclaimed the semi-autonomous state of Maakhir.
+The first self-declared president was Jibrell Ali Salad.

+Later, an opinion piece published on AllAfrica described Makhir State—alongside entities such as Awdal State—as a self-proclaimed federal “mini-state” that was generally established peacefully and did not spark inter-clan fighting.

-According to Marchal, Maakhir had problems surviving as a state.
+According to Marchal, a CNRS Junior Professor of Center for International Studies (CERI), Maakhir had problems surviving as a state.
 While economically, it had the opportunity to use oil revenue from the region, there was no easy way to do this.
 Its main challenges were that it was small and not well organised.
 Given the economic and military realities, Maakhir had to seek compromise with either of its two neighbors, Puntland and Somaliland.

+The Makhir state ended in 2009.

+Aftermath

+In February 2011, an opinion article on Hiiraan Online argued that clan-based federalism in west Puntland risked further fragmentation, citing the emergence of sub-sub-clan initiatives for their own federal states, including Maakhir State and Northland State.

+In December 2012, a meeting was held in Cape Town, South Africa, by the Maakhir State diaspora, where participants discussed development in the Maakhir areas.

+In November 2017, the Somali news outlet Hiiraan Online reported that eastern parts of Somaliland had not participated in the territory’s presidential election, referring to the regions as Khatumo and Makhir.

+In December 2019, Somaliland opposition leader Faysal Ali Warabe (UCID) criticized that Abdihakim Abdullahi Haji Omar—who had stepped down earlier in 2019 as Puntland’s vice president—was leading a campaign to establish a Somalia's federal member state called Maakhir in Somaliland’s Sool and Sanaag regions.